panetta03/dinosaur-cage/README.md

 ## Considerations

 The approach to this project to create an extensible way to add new species of dinosaurs along the way.
 I chose Factory design pattern for this as this provided the best way for future extensibility and mainteance across many species.
 I chose to build the project using models and controllers to interact with the data.
-When it came to persistence I ended up with go-memdb.
+When it came to persistence I ended up with sqlite as it was an easy way to perist a database embedded in the application without messy installs.

 Given that I was learning go with this project I wanted to avoid any external dependencies that could make it difficult to use this project.
 For example I started with a Postgres implementation and then moved on to sqlite.
-When it became clear that time was factor for this project I ended up with an in memory solution for persistence using go-memdb.

  With Cages I was able to manage to add most of the features of a cage.
 I abstracted out checks on cages into a separate utils section to avoid too much noise in the controller.
 Additionally I chose swagger for clean documentation and interaction with the APIs.

  Things that I did not complete.
 I wasn't able to complete the automated tests.
 I would have liked to have had more time to add unit testing.
-Lastly I would like revampe this solution to use better persistence either through sqlite or postgres.